Improving the IMEX method with a residual balanced decomposition: Filters from iterative solvers

+Broad classes of iterative solvers can be used to construct filters.
+Here we discuss two classes, residue minimization and fixed-point iteration.
+To simplify the notation, we assume $\bff$ and $\calF$ do not depend on $t$.

+Observe that all the conditions in \cref{filterdef} can be easily satisfied by selecting $\calF = I$, the identity operator.
+We call this the {\em default filter}.
+Thus, when considering the initial guess $\eta^{(0)}$ for the iterative process, it is natural to choose $\eta^{(0)}=\bfr$ where $\bfr$ is the right hand side of Eq.~\cref{ImplicitPert}.
+In this way, $\calF$ simplifies to the default filter if zero iterations are performed.
+Albeit a valid filter, the default filter does not help to improve stability.
+A filter is called an {\em exact-filter} when it solves Eq.~\cref{ImplicitPert} exactly.

-A few remarks about the filter $\calF$: Observe that $\calF(0,t) = 0$ should be true for all filters, it is unreasonable to assume otherwise.
-Also, observe that if no information about Eq.~\cref{ImplicitPert} is used, then the choice of filter should be the identity $\calF(\bfr,t) = \bfr$; henceforth this is called the {\em default-filter}.
-Of course, the default-filter does not help to improve numerical stability, it guarantees the ``best/easiest'' inversion $\calF^{-1}$.
-In contrast, a filter that exactly solves Eq.~\cref{ImplicitPert} is called an {\em exact-filter}.
-When there is a square matrix $F(t)$ such that $\calF(\bfr,t) = F(t) \bfr$, the filter is called linear; otherwise it is called non-linear.
-A linear filter can be used when Eq.~\cref{ImplicitPert} is nonlinear also.
-For example, the filter can be defined as a single Newton-like iteration applied to Eq.~(\ref{ImplicitPert}).
+A filter is called a {\em linear filter} when there is an $n\times n$ matrix $F$ such that $\calF(\bfr) = F \bfr$.
+It is called a {\em non-linear filter} otherwise.
+A linear filter can be used when Eq.~\cref{ImplicitPert} is nonlinear.
+For example, the linear filter may be defined as a single Newton-like iteration applied to Eq.~(\ref{ImplicitPert}).
 When $\calF$ is linear, RBD recasts the proto-decomposition of Eq.~\cref{FirstDec} into the decomposition of Eq.~\cref{LinearizedDecomp} where $M$ and $\bfc$ are given by Eq.~\cref{RbdImpPart}.

-Even though $\calF^{-1}$ is not directly evaluated in \cref{alg:simexrk}, a proof of its existence implies that RBD is a valid IMEX decomposition for Eq.~(\ref{FirstDec}).
-Such proof places \cref{alg:simexrk} in the same theoretical grounds as \cref{alg:imexrk}.
-Some heuristic aspects of the existence and smoothness of $\calF^{-1}$ are discussed in the remainder of this section.
-We argue that these properties are easily obtainable when $\calF$ is derived from the usual range of iterative solvers using a small number of iterations.
-In this discussion, assume $\bff$ does not depend on $t$; thus $t$ can be removed from the argument of all functions.
-Denote the function on the left-hand side of Eq.~(\ref{ImplicitPert}) by $\calH$, $\calH(\eta) = \eta - h\gamma \bff(\bfy_n + \eta)$, and denote its inverse by $\calH^{-1}$.
-Also, denote the Jacobian $\D_\bfy\bff(\bfy_n)$ by $A$, this leads to $\D_\eta \calH(0) = I -h\gamma A$ and $\D_\bfr \calH^{-1}(0) = (I -h\gamma A)^{-1}$.

-First, consider the case where $\calF(\bfr) = F \bfr$ is a linear filter.
-If $\eta_{rbd}=F\bfr$ is an approximate solution of Eq.~(\ref{ImplicitPert}) for any $\bfr$ with small norm, then one should expect the matrix norm $||F-(I -h\gamma A)^{-1}||$ to be small.
-This expresses that $F$ is close to the non-singular matrix $(I -h\gamma A)^{-1}$, thus $F$ should be non-singular too.
-Even if $\eta_{rbd}=F \bfr$ is merely a rough approximation to the solution of Eq.~(\ref{ImplicitPert}), it is still reasonable to expect that $F$ should have an inverse.
-This is specially clear when $h$ is small because then $(I -h\gamma A)^{-1} \approx I$.
-This heuristic argument can be quantified in terms of matrix norms; for example, assume that $F$ is close enough to $(I -h\gamma A)^{-1}$ so that